 Karl Gaff is a passionate scientific photographer from Dublin (Ireland) who specialises in the fusion of art and science through microscopy.

-For the past seven years, he has been employed by Trinity University Dublin as Technical Officer, where he is involved in the design, construction, testing, and maintenance of equipment for the teaching of experimental physics in the advanced undergraduate laboratories.
+For the past seven years, he has been employed by TU Dublin as Technical Officer, where he is involved in the design, construction, testing, and maintenance of equipment for the teaching of experimental physics in the advanced undergraduate laboratories.

 Gaff's dream of becoming a scientist and microscopist started after he received his first microscope and telescope when he was eight years old, which left him fascinated with what he could see with them.
 Over the years, he has perfected his photographic and microscopy skills, and pursued his passion for science by undertaking a Bachelor of Science in Physics & Life Sciences, a Bachelor of Science in Physics & Physics Technology, and a Master of Science in Imaging & Microscopy.